 I may have rolled into Antwerp, but I sailed out in style – onboard the River Splendor, one of two new ships launched by Vantage Deluxe World Travel.
 The inaugural sailing of the River Splendor included the christening of the ship, a stop in Bruges, and ending up in Amsterdam.
 Be sure to check back for upcoming features on the ship itself, as well as my time in Bruges and Amsterdam.

 NOTE: My time spent in Antwerp was as a guest of Vantage Deluxe World Travel for the inaugural sailing of the River Splendor.
 Most, but not all, of my expenses were covered by Vantage.
-As always, the opinions expressed in this post are my own.
 You may refer to my disclosure policy for further details about my policies regarding accepting sponsored travel.